 Hey there!
 This week I’d like to share with you my favorite albums when it comes to jogging.
 In order to keep in shape, many of us go jogging in their spare time, or on the weekend, and most of us have at least tried once in their lifetime.
 Well, let’s be frank, the first thought most of us have is that running, pure running, not chasing a ball or something, simple running, is in fact a bit boring!
 That is why we all tend to carry our mp3 player, iPod, iPhone, Blackberry, or whatever modern technology has to offer, on our conquest of the local park.Continue reading “skylyro’s Top 10 Jogging Albums”

 With the year 2016 finally being over, some of the Best Moments it has left are definitely the Mannequin Challenges from all over the world.
-And the Rugby Movement has produced some of the Best Mannequin Challenges, starring the All Blacks while sightseeing in the Eternal City of Rome and other major teams, as well as minor teams at their grounds, club houses etc., boys and girls alike… Well, to make it brief, here come 5 of the Best Rugby Mannequin Challenges out there:Continue reading “Best Rugby Mannequin Challenges”
+And the Rugby Movement has produced some of the Best Mannequin Challenges, starring even the mighty All Blacks while sightseeing in the Eternal City of Rome: such a shame they didn’t make it to Ladispoli for a little Beach Rugby with me and my buddy Marco Cavicchia… 🙂 Other major teams did well too, as well as minor teams at their grounds, club houses etc., boys and girls alike… Well, to make it brief, here come 5 of the Best Rugby Mannequin Challenges out there:Continue reading “Best Rugby Mannequin Challenges”

 It is commonly known that rugby commercials have proven to be some of the most brilliant and hilarious ones around, and you might have had the chance to view some of my previous posts about rugby spots… For sure, BBC Sports has shown to be very imaginative on the matter, especially when it comes to promote the 6 Nations Cup.
 And this is skylyro’s Top 5 of the BBC’s best 6 Nations rugby commercials I stumbled upon on YouTube:Continue reading “Top 5 BBC 6 Nations Rugby Commercials”